 The Capabilities Approach

 Amartya Sen and Martha Nussbaum developed the capabilities approach as a framework for evaluating human development and social arrangements that is neither imperialist universalism nor normative relativism.
-Rather than specifying a particular conception of the good life, the capabilities approach identifies a set of central human capabilities — the ability to live a life of normal human length; to have good physical health; to use one's senses and imagination; to experience emotions; to exercise practical reason; to affiliate with others and to live with concern for other species and the environment — whose development is required for any minimally dignified human life.
+Rather than specifying a particular conception of the good life, the capabilities approach identifies a set of central human capabilities -- the ability to live a life of normal human length; to have good physical health; to use one's senses and imagination; to experience emotions; to exercise practical reason; to affiliate with others -- whose development is required for any minimally dignified human life.

 Overlapping Consensus